 Lupus - a chronic autoimmune disease that causes inflammation, pain and damage to the skin, joints and organs.

-To understand how the disease begins, researchers from the University of Michigan established whether biomarkers of renal injury indicate the progression of lupus symptoms and complications.
+To understand how the disease begins, researchers from the University of Michigan established whether biomarkers of kidney damage indicate lupus progression and symptoms of complications.

-"Patients with a diagnosis of lupus at high risk of kidney damage, which leads to end-stage renal disease requiring dialysis or transplantation, - says Emily Somers, Ph.D., assistant professor of internal medicine (rheumatology) and a member of the Institute of UM for Health and Innovation messaging -.
+"Patients with a diagnosis of lupus at high risk of kidney damage, which leads to end-stage renal disease requiring dialysis or transplantation, - says Emily Somers, Ph.D., assistant professor of internal medicine (rheumatology) and a member of the Institute of the Unified Messaging for Health and Innovation -.
 In addition, there is a great need for biomarkers to detect the disease at an early stage and to monitor its development ".

 "Lupus affects mainly women, - says Somers -.
 As part of the study program of the disease we have shown that black women higher risk of lupus Forty percent of them struck by the kidney, and 15 percent suffer from kidney failure.."

 In a new study presented at the American Nephrology meeting in November, Somers and his colleagues measured the epidermal growth factor in the urine of patients with lupus.
 This protein is a promising noninvasive biomarker of progression of kidney disease.
 A team of scientists has found that the decrease in protein growth factor was a sign of decreasing kidney function in people with a chronic disease of the body.